4 Use Git and GitHub

 4.2.2 Initializing a Git Directory Locally First

 The previous approach initializes a local Git repo by cloning a remote repo.
-You can also initialize a local Git repo by using git init
+You can also initialize a local Git repo by using git init.
+Follow the following steps:

 Sign in to your GitHub account.